2 Los Angeles County deputies are 'fighting for their lives' after being shot in Compton - KVIA

 2 Los Angeles County deputies are ‘fighting for their lives’ after being shot in Compton

-Two Los Angeles County Sheriff’s Department deputies were shot while in the city of Compton on Saturday night, according to the department’s official Twitter account.
+Two Los Angeles County Sheriff’s Department deputies were shot and critically injured Saturday night, officials say.

-“One male deputy and one female deputy were ambushed as they sat in their patrol vehicle,” the tweet read.
+“One male deputy and one female deputy were ambushed as they sat in their patrol vehicle,” a sheriff’s department tweet read.
 “Both sustained multiple gunshot wounds and are in critical condition.
 They are both currently undergoing surgery.
 The suspect is still at large.”

+Sheriff Alex Villanueva said at a press conference Saturday night that the shooting in Compton was done “in a cowardly fashion” and that both deputies were being treated at St. Francis Medical Center in Lynwood.

+Capt.
+Kent Wegener said the shooting took place at 7 p.m.
+Wegener said the suspect approached from behind the deputies’ vehicle and walked along the passenger side.
+He acted as if he was going to walk past the car, raised a pistol and shot multiple times hitting both deputies, Wegener said.

-The two officers were transported to a local hospital and are “both still fighting for their lives,” LASD says.
+The two officers — a 31-year-old mother and 24-year-old — were taken to a local hospital and are “both still fighting for their lives,” LASD said.
+Both deputies were sworn in 14 months ago, Villanueva said.

+“This is just a somber reminder that this is a dangerous job, and actions and words have consequences.
+Our job does not get any easier because people do not like law enforcement,” Villanueva said.
+“It pisses me off, it dismays me at the same time.
+There’s no pretty way to say it.”

 FBI Los Angeles has offered resources and “stands ready to assist” in response to the attack, the agency tweeted.